NedaTavakoli/hged/README.md

-# Haplotype_aware Variation Graphs under Edit Disatance
+# Haplotype_aware Variation Selection in Genome Graphs under Edit Disatance

 The overall workflow is: